lioneil/obsidian-es-theme-retropie/README.md

 input_overlay = "~/.config/retroarch/overlays/pause/generic/obsidian-generic-pause-overlay.cfg"
 ```

-Then there is a bit of a manual thing for you to do.
-Override the input overlay trigger to be the same as pause toggle key:
+Then there is a bit of manual setup for you to do.
+In `/opt/retropie/configs/all/retroarch.cfg`, override the input overlay trigger to be the same as pause toggle key:

 ```env
 input_pause_toggle = "p"  # keyboard "P"